Cheltenham Festival: 2020 coronavirus pandemic

-Despite the COVID-19 pandemic, and in line with government advice, the festival went ahead from 10 to 13 March 2020.
+During the COVID-19 pandemic, and in line with government advice, the festival went ahead from 10 to 13 March 2020.
 The World Health Organization declared the outbreak a pandemic on 11 March.
 On 16 March, three days after the festival, the British government advised against large gatherings and on 23 March ordered a lockdown.
 The festival attracted 251,684 visitors that year, including a final-day crowd of 68,859, fewer than 2,000 down on the previous year's record.

 There were fears in early April that the festival had helped spread the disease widely across the country.
 One visitor who developed COVID-19 later complained about having been "packed like sardines".
 Hundreds of festival visitors also said that they had developed symptoms.
 Gloucestershire Hospitals NHS Foundation Trust, which covers Cheltenham, recorded 125 deaths, roughly double that in two nearby trusts at Bristol (58 each), and those covering Swindon (67) and Bath (46).

+2026

+The 2026 Festival attracted 226,223 spectators across its four days, an increase of 8,130 on the 218,093 recorded in 2025.

-Horse-welfare concerns
+Horse safety concerns

 For several years there have been concerns about the number of horse injuries and fatalities.
 In 2006, 11 horses died.
-In response the racecourse decreased the number of runners in certain races and re-sited one of the more difficult fences.
+In response the racecourse decreased the number of runners in certain races and re-sited one of the more difficult fences..
+Animal Aid's Horse Death Watch has recorded the deaths every year at the festival since 2007:

-On the opening day of the 2012 festival, three horses were euthanised after suffering bone fractures or breaks, including two during the Cross-Country Chase, becoming the second and third equine fatalities in that race since 2000.
-Another two horses died during the festival.